OpenNebula/docs/source/integration_and_development/automation_tools_integration/terraform.rst

 Terraform is used to create, manage, and manipulate infrastructure resources (e.g. physical machines, VMs, network switches, containers, etc.).
 Almost any infrastructure noun can be represented as a resource in Terraform.
 The OpenNebula provider is officially supported by HashiCorp and fully open source, the repository is available `here <https://github.com/OpenNebula/terraform-provider-opennebula>`__.

-The OpenNebula provider is used to interact with OpenNebula resources trough Terraform.
-The provider allow you to manage your OpenNebula clusters resources.
+The OpenNebula provider is used to interact with OpenNebula resources through Terraform.
+The provider allows you to manage your OpenNebula clusters resources.
 It needs to be configured with proper credentials before it can be used.

 The provider official documentation can be found `here <https://www.terraform.io/docs/providers/opennebula/index.html>`__.